Telecominfraproject/wlan-cloud-ui/README.md

 Install Dependencies:
 `npm install`

 You will get an error installing the package [wlan-cloud-ui-library](https://github.com/Telecominfraproject/wlan-cloud-ui-library) because it is in a private npm registry.
+You can either install the package with the commands below or clone the repo [wlan-cloud-ui-library](https://github.com/Telecominfraproject/wlan-cloud-ui-library) and skip to the section Set up Full Development.

 Run

 ```
 npm login --registry=https://tip.jfrog.io/artifactory/api/npm/tip-wlan-cloud-npm-repo/